1996 New England Patriots season: Week 16

 Offense was smothered for the most part by both sides as the Patriots and Cowboys entered the game within reach of clinching their divisions and amid burgeoning rumors that Bill Parcells was going to leave New England.
 Drew Bledsoe and Troy Aikman were repeatedly stymied in the red zone (one Aikman incompletion went between the uprights, prompting Chris Berman to joke afterward, "The kick is up....good!") and they combined for five interceptions and just 346 passing yards; Ty Law accounted for both Aikman picks while Bledsoe was picked off twice by Darren Woodson.
 Adam Vinatieri booted two field goals and also ran down Herschel Walker on a long kick return; this led Parcells after the game to say to Vinatieri, "You're not a kicker, you're a football player."
 Dallas kicker Chris Boniol booted four field goals, but the game wasn't decided until Parcells went for it on two fourth downs in the fourth quarter and failed on both.
 The win clinched the NFC East for the Cowboys.

 Week 17

-The Patriots visited Giants Stadium for the final game of the regular season and fell behind 22–0; Drew Bledsoe was called for intentional grounding in the endzone, making for a Giants safety; he was then picked off by Jason Sehorn for a 23-yard touchdown.
+The Patriots visited Giants Stadium for the final game of the regular season and fell behind 22–0; Drew Bledsoe was hammered in the endzone as he threw and was called for intentional grounding, making for a Giants safety; he was then picked off by Jason Sehorn for a 23-yard touchdown.
 Bledsoe stormed back with touchdown throws to Terry Glenn and Ben Coates (Coates needed to bull past two defenders to reach the endzone) to go with a Vinatieri 40-yard FG and a Dave Meggett 60-yard punt return touchdown.
 The Patriots won 23–22.
 Parcells specifically praised Glenn after the game for playing hurt and coming up with big plays in crunch time, showing that their relationship had improved immeasurably after a rocky start.